fenago/katacoda-scenarios/openshift-deploying-applications-using-templates/steps/4/text.md

 The following example shows how to add a template to your current project:

-Copy
-# oc create -f mytemplate.yaml
+`oc create -f mytemplate.yaml
 template "template1" created

-# oc get template
+`oc get template
 NAME        DESCRIPTION    PARAMETERS    OBJECTS template1                  1 (1 blank)   1
 You will need to become the system:admin user to create a template in the openshift tenant:

-Copy
-# oc login -u system:admin
+`oc login -u system:admin

-# oc create -f mytemplate.json -n openshift
-template "template1" created
+`oc create -f mytemplate.json -n openshift template "template1" created

-# oc get template -n openshift|grep temp
+`oc get template -n openshift|grep temp template1
-template1